How to get rid of swelling on the cheek. What to do if your cheek is swollen, but the tooth does not hurt

 First aid

-Depending on the causes of edema, first aid methods also differ.
-So, in case of injury, unless it has caused damage to the facial bones, you should alternate dry and cold compresses, and also cover the bruised area with an anti-inflammatory gel.
+Depending on the causes of edema, first aid methods vary.
+So, in the event of an injury, unless it entails damage to the facial bones, you should alternate between dry and cold compresses, and also cover the bruised area with anti-inflammatory gel.

-Swelling of the cheek, both on the left side and on the right, in this case will be only a minor cosmetic defect for a while.
+Swelling of the cheek on both the left and right sides, in this case, will only be a minor cosmetic defect for a while.

-If the cause is dental, you should visit the dentist immediately, and in anticipation of the visit, you can use pharmacy anti-inflammatory drugs and to relieve inflammation of the cheek inside.
+If the cause turns out to be dental, you should visit the dentist immediately, and while waiting for the visit, you can use pharmaceutical anti-inflammatory drugs and to relieve inflammation of the cheek inside.

-As for the allergic reaction, antihistamines will come to the rescue here.
+As for an allergic reaction, antihistamines will come to the rescue.

-If the swelling of the cheek has come due to an insect bite, compresses from anti-inflammatory drugs can also be used.
+If swelling of the cheek occurs due to an insect bite, you can also use compresses made from anti-inflammatory agents.

-Nonetheless, you should still visit a doctor and avoid active self-medication.
-Removing the primary symptoms does not mean eliminating the problem, and only a specialist can prescribe an effective and correct treatment.
+Nevertheless, You should still visit a doctor and avoid active self-medication.
+Removing primary symptoms does not mean eliminating the problem, and only a specialist can prescribe effective and correct treatment.

-Do not apply hot compresses to the site of inflammation., since they are able to initiate a purulent process.
-Also, it is better to refrain from taking antibiotics before a doctor's diagnosis.
+Do not apply hot compresses to the site of inflammation., since they are capable of initiating a purulent process.
+Also, It is better to refrain from taking antibiotics before a doctor makes a diagnosis.

 Treatment

-In case of detection of continuing swelling of the cheek, visit the dentist first.
-Especially if the patient has previously suffered from diseases of the oral cavity.
-In the absence of a dental reason, you may be referred to a number of other doctors, from an otolaryngologist to an oncologist.
+If you notice continued swelling of your cheek, The first thing you should do is visit the dentist.
+Moreover, if the patient has previously suffered from oral diseases.
+If there is no dental cause, you may be referred to a number of other doctors, from an otolaryngologist to an oncologist.

-The very first procedure, most likely, will be an x-ray of the problem area.
-According to the picture, the doctor will be able to determine the diagnosis and prescribe the appropriate treatment.
-Self-medication without consulting a specialist can have an extremely negative impact and lead to an aggravation of your problem.
+The very first procedure will most likely be an x-ray of the problem area.
+Based on the image data, the doctor will be able to determine the diagnosis and prescribe appropriate treatment.
+Self-medication without consulting a specialist can have an extremely negative impact and lead to aggravation of your problem.
 It is important to remember that any inflammation in the oral cavity is a good reason to seek qualified medical help.

 Causes of swelling of the soft tissues of the face

-If there is no pain syndrome, but the cheek is swollen, then we can talk about the presence of harmful bacteria in the body, in other words, an infection.
-It could be a small sore on the inside of the cheek where bacteria has entered.
-For example, in the recent past, a tooth broke off, and when the jaw moves, it touches soft tissue, and if there are teeth damaged by caries in the oral cavity, it is easy to infect such a wound.
+If there is no pain, but the cheek is swollen, then we can talk about the presence of harmful bacteria in the body, in other words, an infection.
+It could be a small wound on the inside of the cheek that has become infected with bacteria.
+For example, in the recent past, a tooth broke off, and when the jaw moves, it touches the soft tissue, and if there are teeth damaged by caries in the oral cavity, it is easy to introduce an infection into such a wound.

-With mechanical injuries, and even if there is no visible damage to the face, that is, the blow was inflicted by a blunt object, it is not surprising that the cheek was swollen.
-This means that an internal bruise has turned out, which caused this manifestation.
-Sometimes with such a reaction, the body notifies us of an allergic reaction to a product, medicine or hygiene product.
-The case when the cheek is swollen can also be considered as a manifestation of another disease - lymphadenopathy, that is, inflammation of the lymph nodes in the immediate vicinity of the face.
-However, in these situations, swelling of the cheek may not occur in any person, but only in those who have problems with the immune system.
+In case of mechanical injuries, even if there is no visible damage to the face, that is, the blow was caused by a blunt object, it is not surprising that the cheek is swollen.
+This means that there was an internal bruise, which caused this manifestation.
+Sometimes with this reaction the body notifies us of an allergic reaction to any product, medicine or hygiene product.
+A case where the cheek is swollen can also be considered as a manifestation of another disease - lymphadenopathy, that is, inflammation of the lymph nodes in close proximity to the face.
+However, in the situations listed above, cheek swelling may not occur in any person, but only in those who have problems with the immune system.

-The above cases are not dangerous manifestations of any serious disease that requires emergency medical care.
-But if the cheek is swollen after tooth extraction, it is worth considering.
-It is especially worth paying attention to the accompanying symptoms: an increase in body temperature, severe throbbing pain in the place where the tooth was, a general weakened condition.
-You can try to reduce the temperature, reduce pain and relieve swelling, but if after a while the symptoms not only do not go away, but also worsen, consult a doctor immediately.
-In this case, there is a clinical picture of the presence in the body of antibodies or an infectious agent.
+The above cases are not dangerous manifestations of any serious disease that requires emergency medical attention.
+But if your cheek is swollen after tooth extraction, you should think about it.
+It is especially worth paying attention to the accompanying symptoms: increased body temperature, severe throbbing pain in the place where the tooth was, a general weakened state.
+You can try to lower the temperature, reduce pain and relieve swelling, but if after a while the symptoms not only do not go away, but also worsen, consult a doctor immediately.
+In this case, a clinical picture of the presence of antibodies or an infectious agent in the body is observed.

-Another case that requires immediate medical attention is a tumor when taking drugs that supposedly caused this swelling.
-It is necessary to conduct an examination of an allergic reaction to a number of substances.
-If the tumor grows, and you are still taking any drugs, this is fraught with very serious consequences.
+Another case that requires immediate consultation with a doctor is swelling while taking medications that presumably caused this swelling.
+It is necessary to conduct an allergic reaction to a number of substances.
+If the tumor grows and you are still taking any medications, this is fraught with very serious consequences.

-In the case when the cheek is swollen after tooth extraction or with an allergic reaction, it is better not to carry out any self-treatment.
-Please note that if you have symptoms such as high fever, severe pain and general intoxication of the body, immediately go to the hospital!
+If your cheek is swollen after tooth extraction or during an allergic reaction, it is better not to carry out any self-medication.
+Please note that if you have symptoms such as high fever, severe pain and general intoxication of the body, go to the hospital immediately!
 If the tumor is purely physiological in nature, that is, after an injury or with inflammation of the lymph nodes, you can try to remove it yourself.
-Most often, alternation of compresses is used: cold and dry heat.
-You can rinse your mouth with antiseptic solutions (furatsilin, hydrogen peroxide, dioxidine).
+Most often, alternating compresses are used: cold and dry heat.
+You can rinse your mouth with antiseptic solutions (furacilin, hydrogen peroxide, dioxidin).

-Flux is an inflammatory process, most often found in people who do not follow the rules of oral hygiene and are careless about their health.
-The name "flux" is widely used among the people, but dentists use a medical term that defines the disease as periostitis.
-There are enough photos and videos on the network from which you can clearly see what this disease is, how it looks, and understand how to remove it.
+Flux is an inflammatory process that most often occurs in people who do not follow the rules of oral hygiene and are careless about their health.
+The name “flux” is widely used among the people, but dentists use the medical term that defines the disease as periostitis.
+There are enough photos and videos on the Internet from which you can clearly find out what this disease is, what it looks like, and understand the methods of its removal.

-Not only poor oral hygiene can lead to the development of this disease, there are many more reasons:
+Not only poor oral hygiene can lead to the development of this disease, there are many other reasons:

 • mechanical injury;